qe-installation-and-migration/agama-integration-test-webpack/README.md

 ## TODO

+- [ ] Dump the HTML page and screenshot on test failure
 - [ ] Use the [commander.js](https://github.com/tj/commander.js) library and
   implement a standard command line option parsing
 - [ ] Check why Puppeteer uses that `webpackIgnore` comments, is there a better